 Jim Pedley is a veteran, award-winning sports journalist who has worked at, among other places, the Boston Globe, the Fort Worth Star-Telegram and the Kansas City Star.
-Pedley has spent the last 10 years covering auto racing for the Kansas City Star.
+He's a graduate of the University of Wisconsin-Madison with a Bachelor of Arts in History.

 Articles by Jim Pedley